Information for specialists and fertility clinics about billing assisted reproductive technology (ART) services.

 We pay Medicare benefits for clinically relevant services.
 ART services are clinically relevant when accepted by the medical profession as necessary to appropriately treat a patient’s medical infertility.
 Services performed must also comply with relevant state and territory laws.

-Note that Reciprocal Health Care Agreement (RHCA) patients are not eligible for MBS ART services.
+Note that Reciprocal Health Care Agreement patients aren't eligible for MBS ART services.

 A treatment cycle is a series of treatments for ART services.